Paço de São Cristóvão: National Museum

 Founded in 1818 by King John VI of Portugal, the National Museum was transferred to the old Imperial Palace of São Cristóvão in 1892.
 During its long history, its collections have been greatly expanded by acquisitions and donations, including by Emperor Pedro II, a great sponsor of the sciences.
 The collections included Astronomy (mostly meteorites), Palaeontology, Natural history, Ethnology (including many interesting works by Brazilian indigenous peoples) and Archaeology (mostly antiquities from ancient Egypt).

-Much of the art collection displayed by the Museum still consisted of what was gathered by the Emperor Pedro II himself.
-In this manner, it reflects 19th-century views of Anthropology, Archeology and sciences in general.
+Much of the art collection displayed by the museum still consisted of what was gathered by Emperor Pedro II himself.
+In this manner, it reflects 19th-century views of anthropology, archeology and sciences in general.

-Visitors could also see a few rooms of the ancient Palace with its original painted and stucco decoration, like the Throne Room, the Ambassadors' Room and the room of Empress Teresa Cristina.
+Visitors could also see a few rooms of the ancient palace with its original painted and stucco decoration, like the Throne Room, the Ambassadors' Room and the room of Empress Teresa Cristina.
 These rooms still displayed a couple original pieces but were overall empty.

 On 2 September 2018, the palace was devastated by an extensive fire.
 The damage to heritage assets have been reported to be "incalculable".
 One of the few known surviving major artifacts is the Bendegó meteorite.
 After the fire, a metallic roof covering 5,000 m2 upper the debris was built.